Understanding yourself and your potential as a leader.

 Each type has a unique way of leading and inspiring those around them.
 The below explanations can help you decide your aspirational leader types.

-And if you want to find out more about how CharacterScope can support your development click here.
+If you want to find out more about how CharacterScope can support your development click here.

 “Do not fear mistakes.
 There are none.”